Apsd1109/apsd1109.github.io/_blogs/2023-01-01-a-rooted-resolution.md

 # What Scripture Is.

-> "All Scripture is breathed out by God and profitable for teaching, for reproof, for correction, and for training in righteousness, that the man of God may be complete, equipped for every good work."
+> All Scripture is breathed out by God and profitable for teaching, for reproof, for correction, and for training in righteousness, that the man of God may be complete, equipped for every good work. - 2 Timothy 3:16–17, ESV
-> (2 Timothy 3:16–17, ESV)

-> "For the word of God is living and active, sharper than any two-edged sword, piercing to the division of soul and of spirit, of joints and of marrow, and discerning the thoughts and intentions of the heart."
+> For the word of God is living and active, sharper than any two-edged sword, piercing to the division of soul and of spirit, of joints and of marrow, and discerning the thoughts and intentions of the heart. - Hebrews 4:12, ESV
-> (Hebrews 4:12, ESV)

-> "And by this we know that we have come to know him, if we keep his commandments.
+> And by this we know that we have come to know him, if we keep his commandments.
 Whoever says "I know him" but does not keep his commandments is a liar, and the truth is not in him, but whoever keeps his word, in him truly the love of God is perfected.
-By this we may know that we are in him: whoever says he abides in him ought to walk in the same way in which he walked."
+By this we may know that we are in him: whoever says he abides in him ought to walk in the same way in which he walked. - 1 John 2:3–6, ESV
-> (1 John 2:3–6, ESV)

 As Christians, we hold the Scriptures with the utmost regard ([sola scriptura](https://www.gotquestions.org/sola-scriptura.html)) and take it as the **true, reliable, and perfect word of God**.
 How we come to that conclusion is another topic; though if you do have questions regarding this, I highly recommend searching up the evidence and reasoning for making such conclusions (gotquestions.org, and popular Christian apologetic books are a great place to start), as the bible is the basis for all Christian doctrine.